ibm-cloud-docs/monitoring/ingestion_key.md

 {:tip: .tip}
 {:download: .download}

-# Working with the ingestion key
+# Working with the ingestion key (Sysdig Access Key)
 {: #ingestion_key}

-The ingestion key is a token that you must use to configure Sysdig agents to successfully forward data to your IBM Cloud Monitoring with Sysdig instance in {{site.data.keyword.Bluemix}}.
-To obtain the ingestion key, you must create a service ID for the Sysdig instance.
+The ingestion key (also known as the **Sysdig Access Key** in Sysdig) is a token that you must use to configure Sysdig agents to successfully forward data to your IBM Cloud Monitoring with Sysdig instance in {{site.data.keyword.Bluemix}}.
 {:shortdesc}